top of page

 People

 Mongolia has approximately 3.2 million people.
-Most of Mongolia's population is Khalkha Mongols (85%), but minority groups include Kazakh, Dorvod, Bayad, Buriad, Dariganga, Zahchin, Urianhai, Oold, Torguud, and more.
-In other words, there are more than 20 ethnic groups. sustainable travel
+Most of Mongolia's population is Khalkha Mongols (85%), but minority groups include Kazakh, Dorvod, Bayad, Buriad, Dariganga, Zahchin, Urianhai, Oold, Torguud, and more. sustainable travel

+In other words, there are more than 20 ethnic groups.
 The largest of these minority groups, Kazakhs, make up around 5% percent of the total population.
-The nation also has hugely young people, with over 60 percent less than 30 years old and 40% under 14. sustainable travel
+The nation also has a large share of young people, with over 60% under 30 and 40% under 14. sustainable travel

 bottom of page